 At-home invisible aligners, also called mail-in aligners, do not require in-office visits.
 You will take an online assessment, and if you are a candidate, they will send an impression to your home address.
 Throughout the treatment process, you will attend virtual appointments with your doctor or orthodontist to ensure your teeth are moving correctly.
 Some at-home aligner brands offer free retainers to keep your teeth straight after treatment.

 Not everyone is a good candidate for at-home clear aligners.
-Treatment is typically only recommended for mild cases of teeth misalignment, including crooked teeth, gapped teeth, or a crossbite.
+Treatment is typically only recommended for mild cases of teeth misalignment like minor crowding or gaps.

 Five best at-home (mail-in) invisible aligners: